What Is Alopecia? Everything You Need to Know

 Stress

-Stress can trigger an acute reaction in the body, leading hair to suddenly excessively shed and create patches of baldness over the scalp.
-This is caused by the stress hormones triggering your follicles to switch from their anagen phase to their telogen phase.
-What this means is the cycle where your hair grows is skipped, jumping immediately to the phase where the hair sheds.
+Stress can trigger an acute reaction in the body, leading to sudden, excessive hair shedding and creating patches of baldness on the scalp.
+This is caused by stress hormones triggering your follicles to switch from the anagen phase to the telogen phase.
+What this means is that the hair growth cycle is skipped, jumping immediately to the shedding phase.

-This abrupt shift causes the hair to fall out prematurely and be noticeable when lost.
+This abrupt shift causes the hair to fall out prematurely and become noticeable when it is lost.
 While this type of hair loss does happen, it won’t be due to a singularly bad day or two at work.
-It takes higher levels of prolonged stress before hair loss can occur.
+It takes prolonged stress at higher levels before hair loss can occur.

-It can be tricky to detect stress as a hair loss trigger, as it can take three months before the hair falls out from the initial trigger.
-On the bright side, this type of hair loss is usually only temporary, and hair will grow back once the stress has been subsidized.
+It can be tricky to detect stress as a hair loss trigger, as it can take 3 months for hair to fall out after the initial trigger.
+On the bright side, this type of hair loss is usually only temporary, and hair will grow back once the stress has been addressed.

 How to Treat Alopecia

-Many forms of hair rejuvenation products are available on the market today, such as vitamins, shampoos, and products like Rogaine.
+Many hair rejuvenation products are available on the market today, including vitamins, shampoos, and products like Rogaine.
 While these products often do show results, their issue lies in their temporary nature, usually wearing off when they stop being used.
 While these temporary results can be effective in combatting temporary hair loss, it is less so than permanent kinds of alopecia.
-Ultimately, the best solution for the loss of hair is a hair transplant.
+Ultimately, the best solution for hair loss is a hair transplant.

 Hair Transplant Options

 Modern hair transplants have come a very long way from the dated stigma.
 Most hair transplants nowadays offer seamless results.
-There are a few options when it comes to hair transplants.
+There are a few options for hair transplants.
 Such as FUT vs FUE transplants.

 FUT transplants take a long strip from the scalp from the back of the patient’s head.
 Our board-certified plastic surgeon in Toronto then separates the removed area into smaller pieces, thus isolating the hair follicles.
 The surgeon then grafts these isolated follicles to the designated area.

 An FUE transplant, meanwhile, uses automated rotary systems to remove individual follicles from a donor area (such as the back of the neck or scalp).
 This can be done with an automated hand-held device known as a neograft hair transplant or from an independent computerized system known as the ARTAS.
-Using these FUE methods, a hair transplant can be performed quicker and less painfully than standard methods and can be used for both female alopecia and male alopecia.
+Using these FUE methods, a hair transplant can be performed more quickly and with less pain than standard methods and can be used for both female and male alopecia.

 Recovering from an FUE Hair Transplant

 Our clinic offers a comprehensive care plan for patients following their hair transplant procedures.
-Over the course of your recovery, there is a wide range of treatments available to you, such as light therapy, nutritional serums, and medicated shampoos to stimulate hair growth.
-It is important to note that several weeks after your procedure, most, if not all, of the transplanted hair will fall out of the scalp.
+Over the course of your recovery, a wide range of treatments is available to you, including light therapy, nutritional serums, and medicated shampoos to stimulate hair growth.
+It is important to note that several weeks after your procedure, most, if not all, of the transplanted hair will fall out.
 Do not be alarmed, as this is a natural part of the recovery process, and new growth will appear once this cycle is over.

 Schedule a Consultation

-If you’re concerned about hair loss conditions such as alopecia and looking for hair restoration in Toronto, our surgeons at Toronto Plastic Surgeons are specialized in many hair restoration methods for both men and women.
+If you’re concerned about hair loss conditions such as alopecia and are looking for hair restoration in Toronto, our surgeons at Toronto Plastic Surgeons Wellness Centre specialize in a range of hair restoration methods for both men and women.
 Our clinic will perform your procedures with the highest levels of integrity and precision.

 If you’re ready to start treating your hair loss, we can help.
 Please schedule a consultation online or call 647-723-3739 to speak with one of our experts.